nathancy/jekyll-embed-video/README.md

 {% include vimeoPlayer.html id=page.vimeoId %}
 ```

-On the top of your .md file, put the vimeo video ID.
+On the top of your .md file, put the Vimeo video ID.
 You could also put the ID of the video directly.

 ```
 ---